Metaverse Technologies: Trends, Market Overview, Use Cases

 Augmented reality and virtual reality

-AR and VR are critical to the metaverse, as they provide a fun and immersive 3D experience for users.
+AR and VR are vital to the metaverse, as they provide a fun and immersive 3D experience for users.
 These two technologies are entry points to the virtual world, metaverse, or similar digital space.

 AR uses visual elements and graphical characters to transform the real world.
 AR-based apps allow users to view their surroundings with engaging digital images close to those in games like AR Dragon and Pokémon GO.
 Anyone with a digital device and a smart camera can access AR applications.
 VR is very different from AR and resembles the metaverse concept.
-It creates a complete computer-generated digital world that users can explore with a VR headset, gloves, and digital sensors.
+It creates a computer-generated digital world that users can explore with a VR headset, gloves, and digital sensors.

 The initial capabilities of VR and AR are an early model of the metaverse.
 These technologies have matured over time and should redefine our digital experience.
 In addition, AR and VR have generated a lot of buzz, which has prompted big tech giants to invest in the development of VR and AR hardware to realize futuristic metaverse projects.